klaudyu/embed-code-file/README.md

 ## Settings

 The plugin include multiple language by default (`c,cpp,java,python,go,ruby,javascript,js,typescript,ts,shell,sh,bash`).
 You can include any needed language to the comma separated list.
+Show the line numbers, and allows you to open the file in explorer, console, ...

 ## How to use

-First you need to activate the plugin from Community Plugins.
-Then you can embed the code as follow:
+create a folder called embed-code-file-kla in your plugins folder Copy main.js styles.css manifest.json in the plugin folder

 ````yaml
 ```embed-<some-language>